filippo-biondi/nix-config/README.md

 3. **Add the host and user to the flake's `homeConfigurations`**

-Currently sops secrets are not supported in my home-manager config (but sops-nix provides a home-manage module)
+Currently sops secrets are not supported in my home-manager config (but sops-nix provides a home-manage module).
+Keep in mind that home-manager standalone is primarly intended for use on a host where root privileges are not held by the user and thus installing secrets on those hosts can. lead to security issues.

 ---